zhengjunyao-work/arc24/docs/modeling/Iteration_09_improve_inference.md

 - [x] Can I speedup inference even more?
 Group all the prompts together
 - [x] Does beam-search increase the accuracy of the model?
 - [ ] Does it help to add more data augmentations? (train samples reorder, color swap)
+- [ ] Document how good the voting script is compared to random selection
+- [ ] What is the effect of using T!=0?